 Expecting someone to have sex just because you’re in a relationship or dating or you went home with them after a date creates a false narrative about the role sex should play in a relationship.
 Coercing a partner is an attempt to get power and ownership over their partner's body.
 Coercion says that you don't have the right to say ‘no’ or show that you don’t want to have sex.
 It also shows that they don’t care about YOUR pleasure, comfort levels, and boundaries.
 Everyone has a right to be respected, and pressuring someone for sex is a huge sign of disrespect.

 No matter if it’s a long-term relationship, a thing, or a date, pressuring someone for sex or assuming they want to have sex is not okay.
 It’s everyone’s responsibility to check in with the other person, and respect their choices.
 Being a Healthy We means that you both have the ability to talk openly and freely about your boundaries and wants around sex, including what you like and don’t like, how far you want to go, and if you want to wait.
 This creates intimacy - intimacy is emotional closeness, and mutual trust.
 Respecting your partner’s choice to not have sex can build that emotional closeness and mutual trust that truly make a healthy relationship.

 It’s Time to Talk

-Here are a few questions for parents and caring adults to use for starting conversations with the young people in your life:
+Here are a few questions that parents and caring adults can use to start conversations about isolation with the young people in their life: